Human-in-the-Loop is a built-in connection. No setup is required — it is available for every agent automatically.

 - For questions: select your answer and submit.

-When an assignment generates many requests — for example, a batch job that reviews dozens of items — use the bulk actions in the Activity Inbox to keep up:- Mark all as responded — Dismisses all pending requests at once.
+When an agent generates many requests — for example, a batch job that reviews dozens of items — use the bulk actions in Requests to keep up:- Mark all as responded — dismisses all pending requests at once.
 Use this when a backlog of requests no longer needs individual review.

 Practical Examples